rsr-at-mindtwin/2024Masks/README.md

 Having agreed to escort the shaken scholar Mu Hsien to his home, they set off through the humid, fog-drenched streets of March in Shanghai.
 Lit by lantern, humid, dark.
 They send Li Wen-Cheng home - or he begs to leave, a little of both.
 They are followed by the feral girl, Mu’s fierce young guardian, who refused to leave his side out of concern, at least until the find a cab and head out.

 They get to a cab and head out, arriving 40-ish minutes later.
 Mu pays.
 They get out into the foggy lantern lit scene and the cab takes off.
 Mu approaches his house slowly - they somehow make out two apparent guards hiding in the shadows at the corners of the house wall, young men.
-They head to the gate - they manage to hear some activity inside, like someone ranting (in English) and someone brushing against foliage.
+They head to the gate - they manage to hear some activity inside, like someone pacing and talking to themselves (in English) and someone brushing against foliage.
 Electric lights are on in one of the inner buildings but because of the wall it's unclear what's going on.
 Mu pauses a bit at the gate and notes that the lock seems to have been tampered with.

 Inside they find an assassin of the bloated woman wearing the robes and the front-padding of the cult.
 The father dispatches him and then a large number of cultists and Carl Stanford arrive outside.
 Things go bad, there is much threatening.
 Everyone flees inside and Mu does something with the inner lock.
 Suddenly, a big caucasian man steps out wielding a shotgun threatens them.
 They rapidly realize this is Jack Brady, and Jack Brady rapidly realizes they may not be enemies since they are with Mr. Mu, and talk their way into the study, which they barricade with the desk.
 Jack sends Serafina down the hall to fetch some guns, which she heads out to do.